KyleAMathews/typefaces/packages/ibm-plex-sans/README.md

-# typeface-ibm-plex-serif
+# typeface-ibm-plex-sans

-The CSS and web font files to easily self-host “IBM Plex Serif”.
+The CSS and web font files to easily self-host “IBM Plex Sans”.

 ## Install

-`npm install --save typeface-ibm-plex-serif`
+`npm install --save typeface-ibm-plex-sans`

 ## Use